-These results give interface designers a simple way to increase the usability of buttons (one of the most common widgets) of different sizes in mobile devices in the data entry type of task studied here.
+These results give interface designers a simple way to increase the usability of buttons (one of the most common widgets) of different sizes in mobile devices.
 They also show that using small buttons can reduce the usability of an interface.
-Designers must take care over the buttons (and other targets) that users must select - if they have to be small then sounds could be used to raise usability levels.
+Designers must take care over the buttons (and other targets) that users must select - if they have to be small then sounds should definitely be used to raise usability levels.